John Gribbel

-Biography
+Early life and education

 John Gribbel was born March 29, 1858, in Hudson City, (now known as Jersey City), New Jersey, the son of James Gribbel, a manufacturer of mining equipment, and Anna West Simmons, his wife.
-Both parents were born in Cornwall, England and emigrated to the United States in 1838.
+Both parents were born in Cornwall, England, and emigrated to the United States in 1838.

 After preparatory courses of study, he entered the College of the City of New York, remaining until 1876.
 In that year he found employment in the Importers' and Traders' National Bank of New York City, transferring his services, in 1877, to the Leather Manufacturers' Bank in the same city.
 After remaining with the latter institution until 1883, Gribbel went to Philadelphia as agent for Harris, Griffin & Company, manufacturers of gas meters.
 In 1890 the firm was reorganized under the name John J. Griffin & Company, and Gribbel was admitted to a junior partnership.
 Two years later, Griffin died and Gribbel became sole owner of the business, which continued under the same name and ownership and was notably successful.